xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 they differ only in _NAME_, and yet have the same base type!
-Niklaus Wirth made Pascal strongly typed to help keep programmers out of trouble, and  the  restrictions  have  indeed saved many a programmer from himself, because the compiler kept him from doing something dumb.
+Niklaus Wirth made Pascal strongly typed to help keep programmers out of trouble, and  the  restrictions  have  indeed saved many a programmer from themself, because the compiler kept them from doing something dumb.
 Better  to  find  the  bug in compilation rather than  the  debug  phase.
 The same restrictions can also  cause frustration when you really  WANT  to mix types, and they tend to